Ways to Build Apps

 Programmatically, using MATLAB functions

-Use App Designer
+Use App Designer to Build Apps Interactively

-Use MATLAB Functions to Create Apps Programmatically
+Use MATLAB Functions to Build Apps Programmatically

 You can also code the layout and behavior of your app entirely using

-container for your UI using either the
+container for your UI by using either the

 figure function.
 Then, you add components to it

 programmatically.
 Each type of figure supports different components and

 uifigure function is the recommended

-building.
+configured for app building.
 UI figures support the same types of modern

 graphics and interactive UI components that App Designer supports.
 For more